March 13th, 2023

-“Mister Giovanni.”
-She tested the words.
+The smile she gave him told him she would disregard those words.
 “Very well.
 I wished to ask what was troubling you.
 I have never seen you so lost in thought without your nose in a book…speaking of which it is rather unusual to see a wolf that can read.”

 “They are few and far between.”
 Giovanni laughed.
 “As for my thoughts…Stella I wish for an opinion.
 Do you defer to me?
 Do you see me as an authority in this Church?”

 “Hmm…” Stella placed a finger on her chin, her eyes moving from Giovanni to Saint Helena.
 “I would not say you are an authority on the faith…but you are an authority in this city.
 In better days his Holiness would be both, but while the priests see to matters of faith, someone must meet with the wolves, organize supplies, and see to our resources.
 You have protected us for months.
 It is only natural we hold some reverence for you.”